 the impacts of climate change on forests:

 Got time to watch a video?
 Click here to hear Ali Kosiba, UVM Extension Assistant Professor of Forestry, talk about her role as the climate forester with Vermont Forests, Parks and Recreation.
 She answered questions about current use, what forest management practices can be used to mitigate climate impacts, the difference between carbon storage and carbon sequestration, and more.
 She also shared some good resources for forest managers and landowners.

 Check out these resources for managing your woodlands for climate mitigation:

-Climate Change Resources brought to you by VWA in partnership with Vermont Department of Forests, Parks, and Recreation.
+Climate Change Resources brought to you by VWA in partnership with UVM Extension and Vermont Department of Forests, Parks, and Recreation.